Boeing partners with Tata to build Apache fuselages in India

 DUBAI Boeing Co (BA.N) said on Monday it will enter a joint venture partnership with India's Tata Advanced Systems (TASL) to build fuselages for the AH-64 Apache attack helicopter in India.

-The venture will compete for contracts to manufacture additional Boeing platforms, both commercial and defence, the U.S. aerospace giant said in a statement at the Dubai Airshow.
+The venture will compete for contracts to manufacture additional Boeing platforms, both commercial and defense, the U.S. aerospace giant said in a statement at the Dubai Airshow.

 "Over the last 12 months, we have doubled our sourcing from India and are committed to continue that journey," said Pratyush Kumar, President of Boeing India.